panzerdragoonlegacy/website/DEVELOPMENT.md

    In this case, you will need to use the IP address of Docker Machine instead.
    Run `docker-machine ls`.
 If the displayed URL is `tcp://192.168.99.100:2376` you would access the site at `http://192.168.99.100:3000` instead.

+### Restore a Database Backup into Docker Volume

+1. Open psql in an interactive terminal.

+   `docker exec -it panzer-dragoon-legacy_database_1 psql -U postgres`

+2. Create a user for the webapp that matches what is in the backup:

+   `CREATE USER panzerdragoonlegacy WITH ENCRYPTED PASSWORD 'PASSWORDHERE';`

+3. Create a database:

+   `CREATE DATABASE panzerdragoonlegacy;`

+4. Give the user you created full access to the database:

+   `GRANT ALL PRIVILEGES ON DATABASE panzerdragoonlegacy TO panzerdragoonlegacy;`

+5. Set the owner of the database to the user:

+   `ALTER DATABASE panzerdragoonlegacy OWNER TO panzerdragoonlegacy;`

+6. Quit postgres:

+   `\q`

+7. Restore the database from a backup.sql file:

+   `cat backup.sql | docker exec -i panzer-dragoon-legacy_database_1 psql -U panzerdragoonlegacy`

+8. Update `.env` with the database user, password, and name you used.

+9. Run any outstanding migrations on the restored database

+   `docker-compose exec web bin/rake db:migrate`

+10. Restart the containers to reload from `.env`

+   `docker-compose down`
+   `docker-compose up`

+### Restore Paperclip Attachments into Docker Volume

+1. Copy the system folder from your local machine into the volume:

+   `docker cp /Users/chris/Code/panzer-dragoon-legacy/public/system panzer-dragoon-legacy_web_1:app/public`

+2. Restart the app

+   `docker-compose down`
+   `docker-compose up`

 ### Running the Test Suite